amanr425/Halloween_data_analysis/Readme.md

 # Halloween - Data analysis on Tableau

-Here I analysed the halloween data of a city using tableau and analysed how will be the rainfall in some area in future years.
+This project involves analyzing Halloween data for a city using Tableau, with a focus on predicting rainfall in specific areas for future years.